nssteinbrenner/macspooferd/README.md

 - Test daemon compatability and cleanup with init systems.
 - Test the script on other GNU/Linux distributions.
-- Figure out how to find original MAC if it has been spoofed.
+- Figure out how to find original MAC if it has been changed before.
-- Implement logging system.
+- Improve output to stdout/stderr, consider logging to syslog instead.
-- Improve error handling and coordinate it with the logging system.
+- Improve error handling.
 - Reconsider configuration files format/directory/contents.
 - Accept looser MAC address formatting. e.g XX XX XX XX XX XX